NoeSamaille/sandbox/Prepare-for-IBM-Watson-Assistant-1.4.2.md

 > :bulb:  Images have been copied in **$INST_DIR/bin/cpd-linux-workspace/images/**

-### Save Cloud Pak for Data Downloads to web server
+### Save IBM Watson Assistant 1.4.2 downloads to web server

 > :warning: Adapt settings to fit to your environment.